rebelsky/csc207c/_mps/classical-encryption.md

 ### Class organization

+**What is a class vs a file?**

+> A class is a coherent collection of related fields (variables) and methods (functions).
+We store classes in files, often with a one-to-one correspondence (although we will eventually put multiple classes in the file).
+Java requires that the name of a file match the name of the primary class.

 **Should I do one class per file or can I put multiple classes in the same file?**

 > We're going to do one class per file for the time being.